Hebrews 11, 1-3

 We need to be careful not to get sucked into this thinking, but allow ourselves to focus our lives on the God who is the source of a hope that can never be taken away from us.

 Something to do

 On many occasions today there will be references to the future.
-It may be in comments about the economy, the 2012 Olympics or where you are going on holiday!
+It may be in comments about the economy, sports events or where you are going on holiday!
 When the subject comes up why not remind yourself of the hope that our faith in God gives to us?
 And if the subject comes up in conversation why not explain why you have confidence in the future?

 Something to pray